asyakhl/QSAR_classification/README.md

 out error rates, on average have error rate similar to those with *train set* data.
-The box plot of **test fn errors** stands out, here, svm and rf have the worst performance and should not be used for identification of RB molecules, instead **logistic ridge** appears to have the best overall performance for identifying RB molecules.
+The box plot of **test fn errors** stands out, here, svm and rf have the worst performance and should not be used for identification of RB molecules, instead **logistic ridge** appears to have the best overall performance for purpose of identifying RB molecules.

 ![Error Rates](https://github.com/asyakhl/QSAR_classification/blob/master/img/Error_Rates.png)